chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 #### Field Maps

-The **Field Maps** establishes a relationship between a field in an import set table and a field in the target table.
+The **Field Maps** establishes a relationship between a field in an import set table and the target table.

 | Source field | Target field |
 | :---        | :---   |